deepakjois/dhun/README.md

     $ dhun start
     Starting Dhun

 Pass the `-d` option to run the server as a daemon in the background.
+See `dhun -h` for more options.

 ### Playing Files